North Korea tests suspected ICBM, splashes down near Japan

 “It went higher frankly than any previous shot they’ve taken, a research and development effort on their part to continue building ballistic missiles that can threaten everywhere in the world, basically," U.S. Defense Secretary Jim Mattis told reporters at the White House.

-Trump and Japanese Prime Minister Shinzo Abe spoke by phone and agreed to boost deterrence capability against North Korea, Yasutoshi Nishimura, deputy chief cabinet secretary, told reporters in Tokyo.
+Trump spoke by phone with Japanese Prime Minister Shinzo Abe and South Korean President Moon Jae-In, with all three leaders reaffirming their commitment to combat the North Korean threat.

-"It is a situation that we will handle," Trump told reporters at the White House, speaking about the latest test.
+"It is a situation that we will handle," Trump told reporters at the White House.

+President Moon Jae-in told Trump during their call that North Korea's missile technology seemed to have improved, a spokesman for the South Korean leader's office said.

 Trump, who was briefed on the missile while it was in flight, said it did not change his administration's approach to North Korea, which has included new curbs to hurt trade between China and North Korea.